 Culture Shock in Vietnam

-Cities in Vietnam are incredibly crowded, especially on the roads during peak hour traffic.
-Learning how to cross a Vietnamese road crowded with motorbikes, cars, bicycles and cyclos is vital.
-It is best to envision the traffic as a school of fish, if you cross the road slowly and make no sudden movements, the drivers will then be able to predict your movements and alter theirs accordingly and the traffic will simply flow around you.
+Expats will find that learning how to cross a Vietnamese road full of motorbikes, cars and bicycles is vital.
+It is best to envision the traffic as a school of fish and cross the road slowly with no sudden movements.
+This allows drivers to predict a pedestrian's movements and alter theirs accordingly.

 Ultimately, expats who approach the chaotic aspects of life in Vietnam with a sense of calm will find that they are more successful.
 Those who are friendly, open-minded and eager to learn about the Vietnamese people and the local culture will find that their expat experience is far more rewarding.